alastairslatermat/matci-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-title: 'SAP InnovationX 2019, London'
+title: 'SAP InnovationX 2019, London, UK'
 date: 2019-03-21T11:45:10.000Z
 description: >-
   It was great to see a broad range of McLaren experience and background